kumbasart/Fractional-Loss-Functions/README.md

 # Fractional-Loss-Functions
-Source code for the fractional loss functions
+Source code for the fractional loss functions to be shared.